Hugh Ross (astrophysicist): Career

 Ross served as a minister of evangelism at Sierra Madre Congregational Church.
 He was encouraged by leaders in his church to start his own ministry, and in 1986 he and Kathy Ross founded the apologetics ministry Reasons To Believe in Sierra Madre, California.

-In 1991, Ross began writing books on Christian apologetics, with his book sales exceeding a quarter million copies.
+In 1989, Ross’ first book on Christian apologetics was released, with sales exceeding a quarter million copies.

 In 2012, Ross won the Trotter Prize, delivering the Trotter Lecture at Texas A&M University on "Theistic Implications for Big Bang Cosmology."

-Ross has made radio and television appearances, and his work has been covered by news outlets including Christianity Today, The Houston Chronicle, The LA Times, The Washington Post, and Fox News.
+Ross has made radio and television appearances, and his work has been covered by news outlets including Christianity Today, The Houston Chronicle, The LA Times, The Washington Post, Fox News and CBN.

-In July 2022, Ross stepped down as CEO of Reasons to Believe to focus his efforts on writing and other endeavors.
+In July 2022, Ross stepped down as CEO of Reasons to Believe to focus his efforts on research, writing and other endeavors.

 Beliefs

 Ross believes God has revealed his existence and divine nature through both the Bible and creation.
 He also believes that his creation model is empirically testable, and equally plausible as the evolutionary model.
-Ross also believes that the Earth is fine-tuned for life, and that science and Christianity intersect rather than contradicting each other.
-Ross believes that God has created the universe for a reason and desires a relationship with humans.
+Ross also believes that the Earth is fine-tuned for life, and that science and Christianity intersect rather than contradict each other.
+Ross believes that God has created the universe for several reasons and desires a relationship with humans.

-Ross believes the record of creation is "like the 67th book of the Bible."
+Ross believes the record of nature is "like the 67th book of the Bible."
 He attempts to use science to find common ground with people, including secular scientists who reject the idea of God.

 Old-Earth Creationism

 Ross believes in progressive creationism, a view which holds that while the Earth is billions of years old, life did not appear by natural forces alone but that a supernatural agent formed different lifeforms in incremental (progressive) stages, and day-age creationism, a system of reconciling a literal Genesis account of creation with modern scientific theories on the age of the universe, the Earth, life, and humans.
-He rejects the young-Earth creationist positions that the earth is younger than 10,000 years and that the creation "days" of Genesis 1 represent literal 24-hour periods.
+He rejects the young-Earth creationist positions that the earth is younger than 10,000 years and that the creation "days" of Genesis 1 represent 24-hour periods.
 Ross instead asserts that these days (translated from the Hebrew word yom) are historic, distinct, and sequential, but not 24 hours in length nor equal in length.
 Ross agrees with the scientific community that any version of intelligent design is inadequate if it does not provide a testable hypothesis which can make verifiable and falsifiable predictions, and if not, it should not be taught in the classroom as science.

-Ross has criticized young-Earth creationists, in particular Russell Humphreys and Ken Ham.
+Ross has critiqued young-Earth creationists, in particular Russell Humphreys, Ken Ham and Henry Morris.
+He was influential in chemistry Nobel Laureate Richard Smalley becoming a Christian and spoke at his funeral.

 Personal life

 Ross married Kathy in 1977 and they have two sons.

 Kathy was formerly the senior vice president of Reasons to Believe and oversaw the organization’s communications.

 Ross has been diagnosed with Asperger syndrome.
-He has credited his autism with helping him become an astrophysicist and an expert on celestial bodies.